 Whether you can work during cancer treatment depends on:

-Still, many people are able to keep working while they’re getting cancer treatment.
+Some people are able to keep working while they’re getting cancer treatment.
 Some people work their usual full-time schedules.
-Some work the same schedules with special conditions, like being closer to the office bathroom so it’s easier to deal with side effects.
+Some work the same schedules under special conditions (accommodations), like being closer to the office bathroom so it’s easier to deal with side effects.
 Others need a less demanding schedule, like taking extra days off or even working part time for a while.

-Some of your co-workers will react to your cancer diagnosis and absences with understanding and offers to help.
+Some of your co-workers may react to your cancer diagnosis and absences with understanding and offers to help.
 Others may feel uncomfortable around you.
 Some people may be reminded of a loved one’s time with cancer.
-Many find cancer an unpleasant reminder of their own mortality.
-Some co-workers may resent that they had to take on extra duties on your treatment days.
+Some co-workers may resent that they had to take on extra duties on days that you need to be off.
 Others may ask intrusive questions about your health and treatment, or they might avoid you.
-Those you work with may react awkwardly out of a vague fear or uneasiness, thinking of cancer as some kind of lurking danger.
-For more on dealing with these people, you may want to read our document, Talking With Friends and Relatives About Your Cancer.
+For more on how to deal with those around you, you may want to read Telling Others About Your Cancer.
 It also helps to think ahead about how you will handle other people’s reactions, and have a plan for what and how much you want to share.

 It’s important to figure out how you will continue to work while you are being treated for cancer.
 These tips might help you better manage your time and work:

 You have the same rights as anyone else in the workplace and should be given equal opportunities, regardless of whether or not you tell people at work about your cancer.
 Hiring, promotion, and how you are treated in the workplace should depend entirely on your abilities and qualifications.
 As long as you are able to fulfill your job duties, you can’t legally be fired for being sick.
 You also shouldn’t have to accept a position you never would have considered before your illness.